 7 Conclusion

-In order to develop and modernize the project management of business models in Kazakhstan's industrial enterprises, specialists need to constantly work on the creation and improvement of high-performance equipment for visual quality control, sorting and packaging of food products.
+To develop and modernize the project management of business models in Kazakhstan's industrial enterprises, specialists need to work on the creation and improvement of high-performance equipment for visual quality control constantly, sorting and packaging of food products.

-Meeting the requirements of business sustainability involves the development and use of modern information and analytical tools for managing project business modeling.
-The experience of domestic and foreign business structures indicates the need to change the business model of the project in favor of the so-called stakeholder approach, based on the establishment of partnerships between different market participants.
+The meeting of the requirements of business sustainability involves the development and the use of modern information and analytical tools for managing project biz modeling.
+The experience of domestic and foreign business structures indicates the need to change the no-nonsense model of the project in favor of the so-called stakeholder approach, based on the establishment of partnerships between different market participants.

-Integrating its operations to create new products, services, and solutions has become a core tenet of this approach.
-Based on the study of the experience of creating and using commercially successful business models of companies (Rakhat JSC, Arla Foods), the main requirements for information and analytical tools necessary for creating commercially successful business models are formulated, the importance and necessity of creating competitive business models based on creating successful partnerships are shown.
+An integrating its operations to create new products, services, and solutions has become a core tenet of this approach.
+Based on the study of the experience of creating and using commercially successful business models of companies (“Rakhat” JSC, “Arla Foods”), the main requirements for information and analytical tools are necessary for creating so prosperous managing patterns are formulated The importance and necessity of creating competitive business models, which are based on creating successful partnerships, are shown.

-Enterprises usually do not have enough internal resources to quickly develop and launch a new product on the market, so the number of forms of cooperation and strategic partnership between companies conducting research is growing.
-While the value of external technologies has been known to our companies for a long time, the use of internal technologies in the external market is not yet a common practice.
-The Kazakh company Rakhat JSC under study does not restrict the use of such elements as open innovations, mergers and acquisitions of the business model of Rakhat JSC and the Korean confectionery company LOTTE.
-It develops a business model with well-known consulting companies based on its own business, thereby releasing a new unique product.
+Enterprises usually do not have enough internal resources for quickly developing and launching a new product on the market.

+So, making a conclusion, we can say, that the number of forms of cooperation and strategic partnership between companies is growing, conducting research.
+While the value of external technologies has been known for our companies for a long time, the use of internal technologies in the external market has not become a common practice yet.
+The Kazakh company “Rakhat” JSC does not restrict by such elements as open innovations, mergers, and acquisitions of the business model of “Rakhat” JSC and the Korean confectionery company “LOTTE” understudy.
+It develops a business model with well-known consulting companies, based on its own business, thereby releasing a new unique product.

 References